Optimal First-Order Algorithms as a Function of Inequalities: Acknowledgements

 \section{Acknowledgements}

 CP was supported by an undergraduate research internship in the second half of the 2020 Seoul National University College of Natural Sciences and the 2021 Student-Directed Education Regular Program.
-EKR was supported by the National Research Foundation of Korea (NRF) Grant funded by the Korean Government (MSIP) [No. 2020R1F1A1A01072877], the National Research Foundation of Korea (NRF) Grant funded by the Korean Government (MSIP) [No. 2017R1A5A1015626], and by the Samsung Science and Technology Foundation (Project Number SSTF-BA2101-02).
+EKR was supported by the Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) [NO.2021-0-01343, Artificial Intelligence Graduate School Program (Seoul National University)] and the Samsung Science and Technology Foundation (Project Number SSTF-BA2101-02).
 We thank Gyumin Roh and Shuvomoy Das Gupta for providing valuable feedback.